Akash3548kumar/vaidclone/README.md

 # VaidClone - A Next.js E-commerce Application

 This is a modern, full-stack e-commerce application built with Next.js, TypeScript, and Tailwind CSS.
-It's designed to be a professional and elegant clone of Vaidban, an Ayurvedic products store.

 ## Getting Started